pdsam/feup-comp/README.md

 		- neste checkpoint não é necessário a seleção das operações mais eficientes mas isto será considerado no CP3 e versão final
 	* invocação de métodos

-**PROJECT TITLE: <title of the project>
-**GROUP: <identifier of the group>
-(Names, numbers, self assessment, and contribution of the members of the group to the project according to:)
-NAME1: <name>, NR1: <student number>, GRADE1: <0 to 20 value>, CONTRIBUTION1: <0 to 100 %>
-NAME2: <name>, NR2: < student number >, GRADE2: <0 to 20 value>, CONTRIBUTION2: <0 to 100 %>
-...
-(Note that the sum of the CONTRIBUTION? values must be 100 %) GLOBAL Grade of the project: <0 to 20>
-** SUMMARY: (Describe what your tool does and its main features.)
-** EXECUTE: (indicate how to run your tool)
-**DEALING WITH SYNTACTIC ERRORS: (Describe how the syntactic error recovery of your tool does work.
-Does it exit after the first error?)
-**SEMANTIC ANALYSIS: (Refer the semantic rules implemented by your tool.)
-**INTERMEDIATE REPRESENTATIONS (IRs): (for example, when applicable, briefly describe the HLIR (high-level IR) and the LLIR (low-level IR) used, if your tool includes an LLIR with structure different from the HLIR)
-**CODE GENERATION: (describe how the code generation of your tool works and identify the possible problems your tool has regarding code generation.)
-**OVERVIEW: (refer the approach used in your tool, the main algorithms, the third-party tools and/or packages, etc.)
-**TASK DISTRIBUTION: (Identify the set of tasks done by each member of the project.
-You can divide this by checkpoint it if helps)
-**PROS: (Identify the most positive aspects of your tool) **CONS: (Identify the most negative aspects of your tool)